F.L.Y. (roller coaster): Theme

 FLY is located in the fictional Rookburgh, a steampunk industrial city situated close to 1920s Berlin.
 The city houses the Rookburgh AirRail Company, a revolutionary aerial transportation firm that has set out to enable flight for mankind.
 The AirRail company is behind the development and creation of FLY, a unique flying machine traveling high above and around the city.

 Danish creative firm MK Themed Attractions designed and produced many of Rookburgh's themed elements, including a 1:1 replica of a Steam locomotive, which sits atop FLY's first launch.
 In addition, composers from IMAscore also worked extensively on sound design for both Rookburgh and FLY.

 Statistics

 FLY's statistics are closely guarded by Phantasialand, and the few made available have been disputed by alternate sources.
-The Roller Coaster DataBase suggests that F.L.Y. is 4055.1 ft long and reaches a top speed of 48.5 mi/h, while in multiple interviews the park has stated the length to be just under 1.3 kilometers (4,265 feet).
-In either case, FLY still holds the world record for longest flying roller coaster.
-F.L.Y. can run four trains at any give time, each of which consists of 10 cars that seat a pair of riders per row, making for an occupancy of 20 passengers per train.
+Roller Coaster DataBase suggests that F.L.Y. is 1,236.0 meters (4,055.1 feet) long and reaches a top speed of 78.1 km/h (48.5 mph), while in multiple interviews the park has stated the length to be just under 1.3 kilometers (4,265 feet).
+In either case, F.L.Y. still holds the world record for longest flying roller coaster.
+F.L.Y. can run four trains at any given time, each of which consists of 10 cars that seat a pair of riders per row, making for an occupancy of 20 passengers per train.
 The coaster is contained within a compact 100 m x 75 m site.